CERN/CAiMIRA/cara/docs/full_diameter_dependence.rst

 * calculate the `dilution_factor` - :math:`S({x})` - in the method :meth:`cara.models.ShortRangeModel.dilution_factor`, with the distance *x* as a random variable (log normal distribution in :meth:`cara.monte_carlo.data.short_range_distances`)
 * compute :math:`\frac{1}{S({x})} \cdot (C_{0, \mathrm{SR}}(D) - C_{\mathrm{LR}, 100μm}(t, D))` in method :meth:`cara.models.ShortRangeModel.normed_concentration`,
 * multiply by the diameter-dependent parameter,  viral load, in method :meth:`cara.models.ShortRangeModel.short_range_concentration`
-* complete the equation of :math:`C_{\mathrm{SR}}(t, D)` by adding the long-range concentration from the :meth:`cara.models.ConcentrationModel.concentration` (all integrated over *D*), returning the final short-range concentration value for a given time and expiration activity.
+* complete the equation of :math:`C_{\mathrm{SR}}(t, D)` by adding the long-range concentration from the :meth:`cara.models.ConcentrationModel.concentration` (all integrated over :math:`D`), returning the final short-range concentration value for a given time and expiration activity.
 This is done at the level of the Exposure Model (:meth:`cara.models.ExposureModel.concentration`).

 Note that :meth:`cara.models.ShortRangeModel._normed_concentration` method is different from :meth:`cara.models.ConcentrationModel._normed_concentration` and :meth:`cara.models.ConcentrationModel.concentration` differs from :meth:`cara.models.ExposureModel.concentration`.